-'''

-const double AspectRatio = 1.653; // uppercase names
+const double AspectRatio = 1.653; // uppercase names are usually for

-'''

-// macros, hence t
+// macros, hence the name change

 As a language constant, AspectRatio is definitely seen by compilers and is certainly entered into their symbol tables.
 In addition, in the case of a floating point constant (such as in this example), use of the constant may yield smaller code than using a #define.
 That's because the preprocessor's blind substitution of the macro name ASPECT_RATIO with 1.653 could result in multiple copies of 1.653 in your object code, while the use of the constant AspectRatio should never result in more than one copy.